Melchizedek6809/Nujel/README.md

 ## Should allow for fast code
 This might require some effort from the programmer, but it should be possible to write very fast code for the parts where it actually matters.
+Because of this a bunch of decisions were made:
+### Static typing
+While dynamic typing can be fast, it is much harder to pull off, the much simpler solution is to put that burden on the programmer.
+Although Nujel will default to an any/boxed type.
+### Focus on Imperative looping constructs
+As with dynamic typing, it is just much easier to support fast for-loops than it is to make map/reduce fast.

 ## Portable
 Windows/ARM/WASM need to be supported perfectly, requiring x86/Linux would exclude too many users.
+### Build environment
+Nujel should only require Make and a somewhat modern C compiler as a build environement, this makes it much easier to port to various platforms, since they probably already have a great C compiler.

 ## Powerful metaprogramming
 This mostly means macros/runtime code generation, enabling DSLs which I would love to use in all kinds of areas of WolkeWelten (Animal Behaviour/WorldGen/UI)

 ## Easy for beginners
-Modding should be as open and inclusive as possible, this means spending a lot of time and effort on polishing documentation, writing tutorials and improving error handling/messages.
+Modding for WolkenWelten should be as open and inclusive as possible, this means spending a lot of time and effort on polishing documentation, writing tutorials, improving error handling/messages and building a welcoming and supportive community.

 # Try it out yourself
 You can easily start experimenting with Nujel right in your browser by using a [WASM release](https://wolkenwelten.net/nujel/).